Metamatic: Singles and reissues

 "Underpass" was released as an edited single two weeks before the album (length: 3:18), making #31 in the UK charts and appearing on a number of electropop compilations of the time.
 Its B-side was a non-album instrumental, "Film One".
 On 21 March 1980 a re-recorded version of "No-One Driving" was released as a double single with three other non-album tracks: "Glimmer", "Mr. No" and "This City", reaching #32.

 On 11 July 1980, Foxx released a single with new songs on both sides, "Burning Car" b/w "20th Century", making #35.
 He issued one more single-only release on 31 October 1980, the transitional "Miles Away" b/w "A Long Time", which provided a foretaste of the more fully produced sound of his next album, The Garden (1981).
 All these non-album tracks have appeared on various John Foxx compilations and reissues of Metamatic; the 19 April 1993 CD version of the album also included "Young Love", a previously unreleased track recorded in 1979.
 The album was re-released on CD with extra tracks on 30 July 2001.
-A 'definitive' two-CD reissue of the album was released on 17 September 2007, which was intended to bring together all the Metamatic-era material, plus previously unavailable tracks, onto one bonus CD.
+A "Deluxe 2 CD Edition" reissue of the album was released on 17 September 2007, which was intended to bring together all the Metamatic-era material, plus previously unavailable tracks, onto one bonus CD.
 Another re-mastered edition was released as a 3CD Deluxe Edition on 30 May 2018.
 This included fifteen instrumentals on disc three, as the new reissue project grew to forty-nine tracks across three CDs.

 Foxx's record label and his official website are also named Metamatic.

 Metal Beat interview

-An in-depth interview with Foxx by Steve Malins about the making of Metamatic is the subject of a double-CD album "Metal Beat" released in 2007.
+An in-depth interview with Foxx by Steve Malins about the making of Metamatic is the subject of a double-CD album "Metal Beat" released on 29 September 2007.
 The interview includes extracts from demos of No-One Driving, Touch and Go and Like A Miracle and an extended version of Plaza, together with some early experiments by Foxx with drum machines and analogue synthesisers and tracks retrieved from two 1980 tapes marked "music for film" and "instrumentals".
 A 30-second piece entitled Jane is also included.